EsriCanada-CE/ecce-app-challenge-2015/UW_TeamSDS/README.md

+PredictION
 UW Team SDS &ndash; ECCE App Challenge
 ==================

+**Team members:**

-Majuratan(Maju) Sadagopan
+Majuratan (Maju) Sadagopan

 Jonathan Van Dusen

 Shanqi Zhang

 **NOTE:** *This app, in its current state, only provides simulated results for the ION rapid transit network, based on a hypothetical schedule we created ourselves.
-The app serves to demonstrate how these transit changes could be visualized and demonstrated to the public, and therefore should not currently be relied upon for accurate ION routing.*
+The app serves to demonstrate how these transit changes could be visualized and demonstrated to the public, and therefore should not currently be relied upon for accurate ION routing.
+(See "Assumptions" section below.)*

+Reference to Melinda Morang's website

+## Limitations and Known Issues:

+* Transit routes are displayed using straight, "as-the-crow-flies" lines between bus stops.
+This is a limitation of the routing provided by the experiemental Esri "Add GTFS to Network Dataset" add-in.
+* The transit times include any waiting time required after leaving at the designated start time.
+For example, if you select a start time of 9:30, it takes you one minute to walk to the nearest bus stop, and the earliest bus leaves at 9:40, the travel time will start counting at 9:30 instead of 9:39.
+This will often cause travel times to be inflated by some amount (in this case, nine minutes).

 ## Assumptions: